williamhaley/alltrails-at-lunch/NOTES.md

 ## Open Ended Questions/Assumptions

 The exercise description and designs seem ambiguous (I'd assume, purposefully) in a few aspects.
-Also, these are my general notes and thoughts while working.
+These are my general notes and thoughts while working.

-- When clicking "Filter" it changes to "Sort".
+- When clicking "Filter" it changes to "Sort" in the design.
 Is it truly a filter or a sort?
-- Is it assumed we prompt users for their current location/location API usage?
+- Is it assumed we prompt users for their current location/location API permissions?
 If not, how does the app gracefully fall back?
 - Is there an ideal Places API for the types of searches we want?
 Do we want to search on terms like "Pizza" and find best-matches based purely on proximity?
 Seems reasonable considering it's a hiking-related app!
 We probably want walking distance.
 - Do we think autocomplete is valuable?
 Probably, but wouldn't that be cleaner for mobile in its own UI?
 The designs don't represent that possible state.
 - How do we want to handle loading/error states?